Update: January 2020

-The new BRC Global Standard for Packaging – Issue 6 includes six major changes: two key changes concerning the protocol and four key changes regarding the requirements of the former Packaging and Packaging materials – Issue 5 certification.
-While reading please keep in mind that the requirements and protocol are still subject to change.
+The new BRCGS Packaging Materials – Issue 6 includes five major changes: two key changes concerning the protocol and three key changes regarding the requirements of the former Packaging and Packaging materials – Issue 5 certification.

 Changes to the Protocol

 - Removing the second hygiene category

 In Issue 5 there were two categories of requirements, depending on the intended use of the packaging material – high hygiene and basic hygiene.
 Removing the two-category system simplifies the use of the new standard.
 The differing hygiene levels will be replaced by a risk-based approach, based on only one set of requirements.
 Some requirements will have a higher or differing level of hygiene that applies to “food contact materials”.